-Diagnostic categories selected for in-depth study of the literature conceptualizing a problem, its development, and various treatment recommendations.
+Examines diagnostic categories selected for in-depth study of the literature conceptualizing a problem, its development, and various treatment recommendations.
 Focuses on evaluation of research approaches and findings.
-Prerequisite: Either one of the following: COUN630, PSYC430, PSYC544; or overview of diagnostic categories.
+Prerequisite: PSYC430 or PSYC544 or equivalents.

 PSYC822 Seminar in Human Memory (3)